-In a previous article we discussed how a digital transformation program can often help B2B companies achieve three essential goals for long-term success and sustainability:
+In a previous article we discussed how a digital transformation program can often help B2B companies achieve three essential goals:

-Here we are going to develop the investment case and first year budget for the program outlined in that previous article.
+Here we develop the investment case and first year budget for the program outlined in that previous article.

 With the program objectives and action plan properly articulated, the next and final step is to develop the digital transformation program investment case and first year budget.
 Like for any business investment decision, this will require an estimate of certain key assumptions and an assessment of potential risks and rewards.